bwsw/cloudstack-ui/README.md

 #### New virtual machine form

-We changed the new virtual machine screen a lot.
-Now it’s one-step and it allows to select everything from one screen without additional steps and so on.
-We believe it’s much better for a regular user than the one which is used in the native UI.
+We changed a new virtual machine screen a lot.
+Now it’s a one-step dialog and it allows selecting everything from one screen without additional steps.
+We believe it’s much better for a regular user than the one who is used with the native UI.
 It also generates meaningful VM names from usernames like `vm-<username>-<counter>`.
-Another important thing is that the form immediately checks that the user has the required amount of resources to create the virtual machine, and thus it doesn’t allow them to launch creation of impossible things which will fail for sure.
+Another important thing is that the form checks that a user has a required amount of resources to create the virtual machine immediately and thus it doesn’t allow him launching creation that will fail for sure.
 Our team has made a big contribution to the improvement of UX when creating a virtual machine.
 First of all, a user now has an access to the list of all creation steps.
-Depending on the installation source (ISO or a Template), the system allows getting not only login, password and IP of the machine, but also an access to VM interaction interface.
+Depending on installation source (ISO or a Template) system allows getting not only login, password and IP of the machine, but also an access to VM interaction interface.
 Currently supported:
 - VNC console,
 - WebShell if VM has a csui.vm.auth-mode tag with SSH value.
 To configure access to VM using WebShell, please refer to [wiki](https://github.com/bwsw/cloudstack-ui/wiki/Tags),
 - Access via HTTP if VM has a csui.vm.auth-mode tag with HTTP value.
 To configure access to VM via HTTP, please refer to [wiki](https://github.com/bwsw/cloudstack-ui/wiki/Tags).